brickstudymasons/brickstudy/README.md

     <img style="width: 35%; height: 35%" src="image011.png">
 </p>

-brickstudy is an open source collaborative python library for analysis of data related to pediatric hematology patients, including and especially the neuroradiology data.
+brickstudy is an open source collaborative python library for analysis of data related to sickle cell disease patients, including and especially the neuroradiology data.

 brickstudy will include a main code library where the user can access the code.

 The library is under construction.

-Program files
+Program Files
-The core functions of brickstudy are in the folder brickstudy.
+The core functions of brickstudy are in the folder "brickstudy".

 Our guide to notebooks is under construction.
 To look around keep in mind the following distinction on folders: